WayneDW/WayneDW.github.io/_pages/about.md

 <!-- This space explores sequential sampling techniques with a focus on the understanding, scaling, and alignment of diffusion(-language) models.  -->

-This blog is dedicated to those interested in understanding, scaling, aligning, and applying diffusion(-language) models.
+This space is for those interested in understanding, scaling, aligning, and applying diffusion(-language) models.

  <!-- market simulations. -->